georgegatanas/squid_games/README.md

 *_Code Description_*
 First we’ll discuss our project.c file.
 This file defines the function “printGame”.
 We write “void printGame(...)” because the function does not return a value.
 The function itself has the parameters of the integer “levels”, the pointer “row1”, and the pointer “row2”.
 The function uses a series of printf statements to print the gameboard.
-The first and the last for loop iterate i from 0 to levels (20 in this case) to print the characters within the “row1” and “row2” arrays (initiated at all “?” until changed by the game) and surrounded by “|” characters.
-The second loop prints a divider between the rows.
+The first and the last for loop iterate i from 0 to levels (20 in this case) to print the characters within the “row1” and “row2” arrays (initiated at all “?” until changed by the game) and surround them with “|” characters.
+The second for loop prints a divider between the rows.

 We declare the function “project.c” in our project.h file.